nuno120/RefChall2023/README.md

 # RefChall2023
+Welcome to our Referee Challenge 2023 GitHub repository!

+This repository contains our work on developing a CNN-LSTM model to classify movements.
+We began by using Movenet and PoseNet to extract skeleton keypoints over several seconds, which served as input for the LSTM model to classify different movements.

+To create the necessary datasets, we filmed numerous videos using both phone cameras and NAO robots, then augmented these videos and generated synthetic data using Unity.
+The results of our analysis can be found in the accompanying PDF.

+Our most promising outcome was an accuracy rate of nearly 90% on the phone camera data.
+Unfortunately, this performance did not transfer well to the NAO videos, but we believe that this can be improved with additional data.

-Welcome to the Referee Challlenge 2023 GitHub repository!
-This repository contains data and model files related to phone camera data, flipped phone camera data, and filtered synthetic data videos created with Unity.
-It also includes model files for Movenet and data created using OpenPose.
+This repository also includes data and model files related to phone camera data, flipped phone camera data, and filtered synthetic videos generated with Unity.
+Additionally, it contains model files for Movenet and data generated using OpenPose.

 ## Video Data